Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.
-**Breaking:**
-- Backpack/Font:
-  - The `fontMapping` argument is now unused and will be removed in the future.
-  - To enable the Relative typeface globally, a suitable `BPKFontDefinitionProtocol` must be registered with `BPKFont`.

-- Backpack/Button
-  - Property `cornerRadius` is not longer available to customise.

-**Added:**
-- Backpack/NavigationBar
-  - Added a property `largetTitleTextAlignment` to support overriding the text alignment of the large title.

-- Backpack/BorderSize
-  - Backpack border size constants are now available via `Backpack/BorderSize`.

-- Backpack/HorizontalNavigation
-  - Now the navigation scroll horizontally if the content exceed the max width

-**Fixed:**
-- Backpack/HorizontalNavigation:
-  - Fixed issue where `HorizontalNavigation` would have an animation glitch when updating its options.

- - Backpack/HorizontalNavigation
-   - Change spacing between items

 ## How to write a good changelog entry
 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).